by Texas Homesteader ~

-The pot with the rice was covered with a see-through top and then placed on top of the pot with the chicken mixture.
+The pot with the rice was covered with a see-through top and then stacked on top of the pot with the chicken mixture.
 It’s all gonna cook at the same time!

 I positioned my solar oven toward the sun and then placed this double-stacked pan inside and closed the solar oven door.
 Now I’m free to tend to my other tasks for the day.

 Adjusting The Solar Oven

 (NOTE: The newer solar ovens have a sun tracker attachment.
 This little cube makes it SO much easier to track the sun properly!
 Since mine wasn’t sold with one I recently bought the retrofit kit and added to my solar oven.
 I highly recommend this helpful little amendment)

 I periodically adjust the sun oven to track the sun.
 The oven quickly heated to about 325-330 degrees.

 With the see-through lid on the brown rice pot, I’m watching for all the water to be absorbed into the rice.
 When I see that, I know it’s done!

 Supper Is Served!